Sherhom/SDEcho/README.md

 ## Directory Layout

-- `baselines/` - contains all the baselines mentioned in the paper.
+- `baselines/` - contains all pruning method baselines mentioned in the paper.

-- `benchmark/` - contains .
+- `benchmark/` - contains all the files necessary to the implementation related to benchmark generation and explanation confidence evaluation mentioned in the paper.

-- `data/` - contains the formated data for example.
+- `data/` - contains the formated data and queries used for efficiency evaluation for example.

 - `src/` - contains all the files necessary to the implementation of SDEcho.